MargotLaleu/RunnerV1/README.md

 # RunnerV1

 This is a runner video game.

-The first goal is to make running a character in front of a background.
-Work in progress.
+We have a hero running with constant acceleration and followed by a camera.
+This camera follows the movement of a spring relative to the hero.
+Then, the hero can jumps when we click on the mouse.